aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 !!! note
     Subject to change.
 No commitments implied.

-- Provide a custom ANTA test catalog as a YAML file or by input variables.
+- Add more tests generated from the structured configuration

-- Ability to exclude some interfaces from the report.
+!!! tip
-- More tests!
+    You can now provide your own custom ANTA catalogs to the AVD `eos_validate_state` role!
+Please refer to the [Custom ANTA catalog](#custom-anta-catalog) section for more details.

 ## Expected changes